/

 All applications on the devices can be managed.
 With just a few clicks

-• Defines which apps must be installed on each device.
+• defined which apps must be installed on each device

-• regulates which software can be installed or not installed (white & blacklisting)
+• regulates which software can or cannot be installed (white & blacklisting)

 • Software brought up to date